 From our years of experience in the Massachusetts health care, community health, and social service environments, we understand the immense challenges presented in shifting to a new model of patient care and cost management.
-We acknowledge and applaud the statewide investments made and are committed to assisting partner organizations build capacity, refine systems, and coordinate processes, so that they can succeed in providing quality services to ACO members and improving population health outcomes.
+We are committed to helping partner organizations build capacity, refine systems, and coordinate processes, so that they can succeed in providing quality services to ACO members and improving population health outcomes.
 Our technical assistance is provided in a framework of capacity building, comprising services that help people, organizations, and communities develop and increase the competencies, infrastructure, and resources necessary to improve public health and achieve health equity.
 Our six core principles for capacity building assistance include: evidence-based analysis, innovation, flexibility, inclusivity, measurable impact, and stakeholder engagement.

 HRiA offers services focused on care coordination and integration, community-based care and social determinants of health, consumer engagement, and performance improvement.
 Our capacity building services help people, organizations, and communities develop or increase the competencies, infrastructure, and resources necessary to improve public health and achieve health equity.
 Our services are evidence-based, innovative, customized, culturally competent, and based in principles of inclusion and engagement.
 We deliver training (interactive in-person and web-based skill-building opportunities, technical assistance (expert consultation or advice on how to develop operational, managerial, technological, programmatic, or administrative systems and/or how to accomplish related tasks), technical services (direct provision of professional services or the implementation of tasks to support operational, managerial, technological, programmatic, or administrative systems), and information communication and dissemination (collection, packaging, and sharing of information, tools, resources, and best practices).